Flash in film: Justice League: War

 Barry Allen appears in the animated film Justice League: War, voiced by Christopher Gorham.

 Justice League: Throne of Atlantis

 Barry Allen appears in the animated film Justice League: Throne of Atlantis, with Christopher Gorham reprising his role.

 Justice League vs. Teen Titans

 Barry Allen appears in the animated film Justice League vs. Teen Titans, with Christopher Gorham reprising the role.
 He is possessed by Trigon along with the rest of the League but is eventually saved when Superman breaks his leg.

 Justice League Dark

 Barry Allen appears via a non-speaking cameo in Justice League Dark.

 Teen Titans: The Judas Contract

-Wally West appears in Teen Titans: The Judas Contract, voiced by Jason Spisak, as Kid Flash in a flashback of how the Teen Titans first met Starfire.
+Wally West as Kid Flash appears in a flashback in Teen Titans: The Judas Contract, voiced by Jason Spisak.

 The Death of Superman

 Barry Allen appears in the animated film The Death of Superman, with Christopher Gorham reprising his role.

 Reign of the Supermen

 Barry Allen appears in the animated film Reign of the Supermen, with Christopher Gorham reprising his role.